justlivehuang/privately_FunctC_116/README.md

 3.

 use "Wonsang You"s theory,

 to Estimation of nonfractal connectivity from fMRI signals

 4.

 export subjectdata.xls

 export pictures.

 ======
-test08.m
+test06.m
 ======

 This file process the following 4 jobs:

 1.

-load subjectdata.xls produced by import2xlsONEstateV05.m
+load Atlas116 times series data (txt format),

+compute the Pearson's coefficient (r) -based Functionnal connectivity Matrix.

+2.

+calculate the STRENGTH of 116 nodes : "SFunctC", then transform to Z :"SFunctCZ".

+3.

+export addition tabs "SFunctC" and "SFunctCZ" in the subjectdata.xls

+export pixtures.